Carnoustie/Pigeon/README.md

 * Performing experiments on the Pigeon event broker by exposing it to realistic event activity which is generated at the EventWriter, using stochastic processes where necessary.
 * Demonstrating Pigeon.

+A fictional financial trading event type is used for simulation purposes, found in _**src/simulator/FinancialTradingEvent.hpp**_.

 ## Using the Event Activity Simulator

+You can run the Event Activity Simulator in one of two ways:
+1. Docker
+   1. Suitable if you don't run a UNIX-based OS, since the Docker containers do.
+2. Compile and run locally (demands dependencies, see below).

+**1.Docker**

+To run the Event Activity Simulator with docker compose, execute

+_**docker compose -f simulator-compose.yml up**_

+while standing in the folder _**src**_.
+This will
+1. Build three docker images (Broker, Writer, Reader).
+2. Start the Broker first, Writer second, and Reader third.

+You should now see event activity logging in the Broker and Reader as they receive fictional financial trading events originating from the writer.

+**2. Locally**

-The event activity simulator is used by running the following three commands in order from one terminal each, while standing in the folder _cmd/simulator_.
+The event activity simulator is used locally by running the following three commands in order from one terminal each, while standing in the folder _cmd/simulator_.

 * In the first terminal, navigate to src/simulator, then run